Upgrading your iMac's memory yourself is cheaper than going through Apple

 A 32GB alternative: Crucial 32GB DDR4 RAM

-Crucial's 32GB RAM kit is a solid alternative to the OWC sticks, and like that kit, it consists of two 16GB RAM sticks.
-It's also noticeably less expensive than OWC's kit if you're looking to save some money.
+Crucial's 32GB RAM kit is a reliable alternative to the OWC sticks, and like that kit, it consists of two 16GB RAM sticks.
+It's also noticeably less expensive than OWC's gear if you're looking to save some money.

 64 with room for more: OWC 64GB DDR4 RAM (2x32GB)

-If you're planning on eventually upgrading to 128GB, but can deal with 64GB of RAM now, this kit of two 32GB sticks leaves two of your iMac's RAM slots open so you can just get this set again when you're ready to upgrade.
+If you're planning on eventually upgrading to 128GB but can deal with 64GB of RAM now, this kit of two 32GB sticks leaves two of your iMac's RAM slots open, so you can get this set again when you're ready to upgrade.

 A cheaper way to 64GB: OWC 64GB DDR4 RAM (4x 16GB)